dnsimple/dnsimple-support/content/articles/icann-domain-validation.markdown

 - NS2.REGISTRANT-VERIFICATION.ISPAPI.NET
 - NS3.REGISTRANT-VERIFICATION.ISPAPI.NET

-Additionally, when visiting your web site, a message will appear instead indicating that your domain is suspended:
+Additionally, a message will appear on your website indicating that your domain is suspended:

 ![ICANN Verification Web](/files/icann-verification-web.png)